viviandotdev/ObsidianVault/+ Encounters/Self Analysis.md

 for example there is this instance were we

-i hate it when people assume my intentions
+i hate it when people assume my intentions, but also i think people assume my intentions is because i don't communicate clearly, but also i feel like people just assume the worst in me

+for example, when my sister asked me for money, i jokingly said year for 5% interest or whatever like before i even get the chance to explain myself. she assumed the worst of me, like she literally said i am a bad person like, she made me feel so guilty for making a joke,

+another time with you